|

 reverse split, meaning for each 5

 shares of PSI owned pre-split, the shareholder now owned 1 share.
 For example, a 1000 share position pre-split, became a 200 share position following the split.
+PSI's second split took place on July 17, 2023.
+This was a 3 for 1 split, meaning for each share of PSI owned pre-split, the shareholder now owned 3 shares.
+For example, a 200 share position pre-split, became a 600 share position following the split.

-When a company such as Invesco Exchange-Traded Fund Trust - Dynamic Semiconductors ETF conducts a reverse share split, it is usually because shares have fallen to a lower per-share pricepoint than the company would like.
+When a company such as Invesco Exchange-Traded Fund Trust - Semiconductors ETF splits its shares, the market capitalization before and after the split takes place remains stable, meaning the shareholder now owns more shares but each are valued at a lower price per share.
+Often, however, a lower priced stock on a per-share basis can attract a wider range of buyers.
+If that increased demand causes the share price to appreciate, then the total market capitalization rises post-split.
+This does not always happen, however, often depending on the underlying fundamentals of the business.
+When a company such as Invesco Exchange-Traded Fund Trust - Semiconductors ETF conducts a reverse share split, it is usually because shares have fallen to a lower per-share pricepoint than the company would like.
 This can be important because, for example, certain types of mutual funds might have a limit governing which stocks they may buy, based upon per-share price.
 The $5 and $10 pricepoints tend to be important in this regard.
 Stock exchanges also tend to look at per-share price, setting a lower limit for listing eligibility.
 So when a company does a reverse split, it is looking mathematically at the market capitalization before and after the reverse split takes place, and concluding that if the market capitilization remains stable, the reduced share count should result in a higher price per share.

-Looking at the PSI split history from start to finish, an original position size of 1000 shares would have turned into 200 today.
-Below, we examine the compound annual growth rate — CAGR for short — of an investment into Invesco Exchange-Traded Fund Trust - Dynamic Semiconductors ETF shares, starting with a $10,000 purchase of PSI, presented on a split-history-adjusted basis factoring in the complete PSI split history.
+Looking at the PSI split history from start to finish, an original position size of 1000 shares would have turned into 600 today.
+Below, we examine the compound annual growth rate — CAGR for short — of an investment into Invesco Exchange-Traded Fund Trust - Semiconductors ETF shares, starting with a $10,000 purchase of PSI, presented on a split-history-adjusted basis factoring in the complete PSI split history.

 Growth of $10,000.00